The Mighty Wurlitzer Organ

 Dennis has performed silent films at the Stanford Theatre since 1993 and is well-known in the Bay Area for having been the principal silent film organist at the Castro Theatre (1973 - 2013) and for introducing historically informed scorings for silent film screenings at Oakland's Paramount Theatre, San Jose's California Theatre and San Francisco's Davies Symphony Hall.

-Aside from a busy historical preservationist's life, during the day Dennis is a Lecturer for Glass Music Studies in the Mason Gross School of the Arts at Rutgers University.
+Dennis was a Lecturer for Glass Music Studies (2011-2015) initiating the program for the Mason Gross School of the Arts at Rutgers University.

 Dennis was once married, has no children, and lives near to Corning, New York.